 We cannot overstate the importance of programming your thermostat during the winter months.
 If you do not have a programmable thermostat, make it a priority to remember to adjust your thermostat at different times of the day.

 Setting your thermostat around 5 degrees lower than normal when you are away from your home will help lower your energy bills while reducing wear on your HVAC system.
-The US Department of Energy notes the efficacy of this approach, and also clarifies an important point: “A common misconception associated with thermostats is that a furnace works harder than normal to warm the space back to a comfortable temperature after the thermostat has been set back, resulting in little or no savings.
+The U.S. Department of Energy notes the efficacy of this approach and also clarifies an important point: “A common misconception associated with thermostats is that a furnace works harder than normal to warm the space back to a comfortable temperature after the thermostat has been set back, resulting in little or no savings.
 In fact, as soon as your house drops below its normal temperature, it will lose energy to the surrounding environment more slowly.”

 Some families are simply accustomed to enjoying an indoor environment on the warmer side.
-If this describes you, work toward maintaining a 68 degree environment when everyone is home.
+If this describes you, work toward maintaining a 68-degree environment when everyone is home.
 You do not have to make this change all at once; if you regularly set your thermostat to, say, 72 degrees, try lowering the temperature by one degree each day until everyone has had time to adjust to a cooler indoor climate.

-Once you have made this change, work toward lowering the heat 3-5 degrees overnight.
+Once you have made this change, work toward lowering the heat by 3-5 degrees overnight.
 These adjustments will not only benefit your energy bill; they will ease the burden on your HVAC system and keep it running smoothly all winter long.

 NJ LIC.
 NO.13VH01727600